 Listening with presence – being fully engaged in conversations, not just waiting for your turn to talk.

-Expressing vulnerability – acknowledging uncertainty, emotions, and challenges instead of needing to know all the answers.
+Expressing vulnerability – not needing to know all the answers.

-Encouraging dialogue – creating safe spaces for real exchange rather than relying on one-way communication.
+Encouraging dialogue – creating safe spaces for meaningful conversation rather than relying on one-way communication.

 Reinforcing integrity – ensuring what you do matches what you say.